marmelab/react-admin/docs/Show.md

 ## Displaying Fields depending on the user permissions

 You might want to display some fields only to users with specific permissions.
-Those permissions are retrieved for each route and will provided to your component as a `permissions` prop.

-Each route will call the `authProvider` with the `AUTH_GET_PERMISSIONS` type and some parameters including the current location and route parameters.
-It's up to you to return whatever you need to check inside your component such as the user's role, etc.
+Before rendering the `Show` component, react-admin calls the `authProvider.getPermissions()` method, and passes the result to the component as the `permissions` prop.
+It's up to your `authProvider` to return whatever you need to check roles and permissions inside your component.

 Here's an example inside a `Show` view with a `SimpleShowLayout` and a custom `actions` component: